 In your first session we'll explore what you hope to gain in therapy.
 I'll ask questions to better understand your needs and strengths and explain my treatment approaches.
 You'll be able to ask questions to help you understand what to expect in follow up sessions.
-Together we'll map initial treatment goals and I'll make recommendations on ways we can begin moving toward what matters most to you.
+We'll map initial treatment goals and I'll make recommendations on ways we can begin moving toward what matters most to you.
 I will work with you to provide practical strategies and skills from day one so you can leave the session with a sense of moving forward.
 Our initial conversations will be focused on gaining an understanding of what's happened to bring you to this point in your life, but it won't be necessary for you to share deeply about hurts and trauma until you feel safe and ready.

 I use skills tailored to your individual needs that are practical for your real-life situations.
 I use metaphors, stories, and psychoeducation to bring a genuine approach with relatable situations into our work.
 I love teaching clients how our brains and nervous system function to help them begin to understand and manage experiences such as anxiety, panic, trauma or grief more effectively.
 I have a passion for working with helping professionals- healthcare workers, educators, caregivers and therapists- taking the time to meet their own needs.